 range is 600 meters, though range of effective fire is around 400

 meters.
 It looks like some weapons were fitted with a side-mounted

 universal scope rail, that could mount various Soviet sights.

 of this weapon has attachment for a knife-bayonet.
 It can be used to

 shoot through barbed wire.
-Small-gauge barbed wire can be snapped by
+Small-gauge barbed wire can be easily snapped by

-simply rotating the weapon around.
+simply rotating the weapon around it.
 Though this assault rifle can not

 mount a sound suppressor or launch rifle grenades.